Usually responds innerh. 1 Tag

 - Help with the daily tasks, such as filling the water tank, helping in the kitchen and washing dishes.

 - Help me to manage our homestay, answer emails with me and teach me how to work with emails and internet in a better way, work on our Facebook page and other administrative work.
+Especially for the hotel, we need your help and advice to manage reservations

 - Help in the garden, weeding, digging all the ground, plant seeds, harvest etc. During many months of the year there is a lot of work in our garden.